 The Advantages of Mini Implants

 Mini implants are much narrower than regular implants.
 Because of this, the surgical process needed to place them is much less complex, making it less expensive.
 This also means that the surgery will be less traumatic and will involve less risk.
 And the associated healing time is shorter.
 The drawing to the left shows the difference between a regular and a mini implant.

-Mini implants have most of the advantages of full-size implants.
-They can be used to anchor a full denture arch without covering your entire upper palate.
-This means the dentures won’t move around or slip and fall out.
-And it will also make it easier to chew and taste food and to articulate words as you always have.
-But their most important advantage is that they will prevent the bone loss that, if left unchecked, causes facial collapse.
+Mini implants have some of the advantages of full-size implants.
+The dentures won’t move around or slip and fall out, and they will prevent the bone loss that, if left unchecked, causes facial collapse.
 Click here to read more about facial collapse.

 Disadvantages of Mini Implants

 Because mini implants are so much narrower than regular implants, they offer less strength.
-They are not strong enough to support a crown and only work well for supporting a denture.
+They are not strong enough to support a crown and only work well for stabilizing dentures.
 In addition, they will not feel like a full-size implant in your mouth.
 They will feel a bit less natural and stable.

-If you would like to find out if mini implants could be used to secure your dentures, please call our office to schedule an appointment or click here to request an appointment online.
+If you would like to find out if mini implants could be used to secure your dentures, please call our office or click here to request an appointment online.
 We will help you find an appointment time that best works for you.
 If you would like to come in and get a feel for our practice and meet our doctors and staff before you schedule your full exam, just let us know.